semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `sem connect` command allows you to connect to a Semaphore 2.0 organization for the first time and requires two command line arguments.
-The first command line argument is the organization name and the second command line argument is the authentication token for that organization – the organization must already exist.
+The first command line argument is the organization domain and the second command line argument is the user authentication token – the organization must already exist.
 Organizations are created using the web interface of Semaphore 2.0.
 The authentication token depends on the active user.

 Once you connect to an organization, you do not need to execute `sem connect` for connecting to that organization again – you can connect to any